-In Acts 16 we read two times that entire households were baptised: the household of Lydia (verse 14-15) and the household of the jailer (verse 33).
-It is very likely there were children in these households, and if that is the case the text seems to indicate that they were baptised.
+In Acts 16 we read two times that entire households were baptized: the household of Lydia (Acts 16:14-15) and the household of the jailer (Acts 16:33).
+It is very likely there were children in these households, and if that is the case the text seems to indicate that they were baptized.

 Baptism is received

-Jesus gave the command to baptise: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19-20).
+Jesus gave the command to baptize: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you” (Matthew 28:19-20).
 All Christians (hopefully) teach their children to observe all that Jesus has commanded.
-Infant baptists believe that they should keep to the order that Jesus gave: baptise first, then teaching more about what life with Jesus means.
-This makes clear that faith is not so much a personal decision that baptism testifies to, but a conviction resulting from God’s grace that was promised in baptism and is being worked out in the life of Christian children.
+Infant baptists believe that they should keep to the order that Jesus gave: baptize first, then teaching more about what life with Jesus means.
+In this view, faith is not so much a personal decision that baptism testifies to, but a conviction resulting from God’s grace that was promised in baptism and is being worked out in the life of Christian children.